AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/87559347/189511212-8e1ea86f-b2d6-4a68-9948-7d9999087886.png)
 - SU = Setup uncertainty due to jitter which is temporary variation of clock period.
 This is due to non-idealities of PLL/clock source.

-### Pre-Layout STA with OpenSTA
+### Lab Part 4 [Day 4]: Pre-Layout STA with OpenSTA
 STA can either be **single corner** which only uses the `LIB_TYPICAL` library which is the one used in pre-layout(pos-synthesis) STA or **multicorner** which uses `LIB_SLOWEST`(setup analysis, high temp low voltage),`LIB_FASTEST`(hold analysis, low temp high voltage), and `LIB_TYPICAL` libraries.

-Run STA engine using OpenROAD (which in turn calls OpenSTA): run OpenROAD first then source `/openlane/scripts/openroad/sta.tcl` which contains the OpenROAD commands for single corner STA.
+1. Run STA engine using OpenROAD (which in turn calls OpenSTA): run OpenROAD first then source `/openlane/scripts/openroad/sta.tcl` which contains the OpenROAD commands for single corner STA.
 This file also contains the path to the [SDC file](https://teamvlsi.com/2020/05/sdc-synopsys-design-constraint-file-in.html) which specifies the actual timing constraints of the design.
 ![image](https://user-images.githubusercontent.com/87559347/189568030-f442a238-21e8-4fc1-b5d0-22de00b11af9.png)
 The result of running STA in OpenROAD will be exactly the same as the log result of STA after running `run_synthesis` inside OpenLane.
 Observe the delay:
 ![image](https://user-images.githubusercontent.com/87559347/189686801-46a9fb96-9be6-40c7-b62a-da3160489cb0.png)

-To reduce negative slack, focus on large delays.
+2. To reduce negative slack, focus on large delays.
 Notice how net `_02682_` has big fanout of 5.
 Use `report_net -connections _02682_` to display connections.
 First thing we can do is to go back to OpenLane and reduce fanouts by `set ::env(SYNTH_MAX_FANOUT) 4` then `run_synthesis` again.
 As shown below, wns is reduced from -1.35ns to -0.82ns.
 ![image](https://user-images.githubusercontent.com/87559347/189788023-9f6d85a9-a769-4b54-b156-2fa7b8980178.png)

-To further reduce the negative slack, we can also try upsizing the cell with high fanout so bigger driver will be used.
+3. To further reduce the negative slack, we can also try upsizing the cell with high fanout so bigger driver will be used.
 High fanout results in high load cap which then results in high delay.
 But since we cannot change the load cap, we can just change the cell size to better drive that large cap load for less delay.
 As shown below, cell `_41882_` has a high cap load of 0.04nF and this causes a large delay due to `buf_1` not having enough drive strength to drive that high cap load.
 We can try upsizing the `buf_1` to `buf_4` (listed on the used liberty files are all cells which you can choose) inside OpenSTA: `replace_cell _41882_ sky130_fd_sc_hd__buf_4`
 ![image](https://user-images.githubusercontent.com/87559347/189793281-6acff965-b4d1-48a8-a6c3-17d312f901a2.png)

 This can be done iteratively until desired slack is reached, this is called timing ECO (Engineering Change Order).
 To extract the modified verilog netlist: `write_verilog designs/picorv32a/runs/RUN_2022.09.14_05.18.35/results/synthesis/picorv32.v`.
 Beware that upsizing the cell will naturally increase core size.

 #### Summary of OpenSTA Commands